savuor/xscreensaver/readme.md

+# Analog TV emulator

 This repo contains a tool that shows images or videos like they are on an old TV screen.
+NTSC standard is emulated, interlacing is not used.

 It's based on a tool called `analogtv-cli` from [XScreensaver](https://www.jwz.org/xscreensaver/) stripped to the minimum.
 The original code is written by [Trevor Blackwell](https://tlb.org/), [Jamie Zawinski](https://jwz.org/) and the team.